Bill Fischer (American football)

-William Anton "Moose" Fischer (March 10, 1927 – January 20, 2017) was an American football lineman who played professionally in the National Football League (NFL) for the Chicago Cardinals, from 1949 to 1953.
-He was a first-round pick by the Chicago Cardinals in the 1949 NFL Draft.
+William Anton "Moose" Fischer (March 10, 1927 – January 20, 2017) was an American professional football player who was a lineman for the Chicago Cardinals of the National Football League (NFL) from 1949 to 1953.
+He was a first-round pick by the Cardinals in the 1949 NFL draft.
 With the Cardinals, he was invited to three Pro Bowls.

-He played college football at the University of Notre Dame, where he won two national championships, was twice named a consensus All-American in 1947 and 1948, and was awarded the Outland Trophy as the nation's top lineman in 1948.
-He was the first Mr. Irrelevant to make the Pro Bowl, who was the last pick in the 1948 NFL Draft.
-He was drafted by the Chicago Cardinals after his junior season at Notre Dame.
+Fischer played college football for the Notre Dame Fighting Irish, winning two national championships.
+He was twice named a consensus All-American in 1947 and 1948.
+He was the first Mr. Irrelevant to make the NFL Pro Bowl, as the last pick in the 1948 NFL draft; Fischer was selected by the Chicago Cardinals after his junior season with Notre Dame.
 He opted to stay in school, and won the Outland Trophy as the nation's top interior lineman in 1948.
-The Cardinals drafted him again in 1949, this time with their first round pick.
+Chicago drafted him again in 1949, this time in the first round.